To prepare for food shortages, store foods that don’t require refrigeration and provide a long shelf life.

-The Scotch Highlanders depended on a diet consisting mainly of oats and dairy, so they are proven survival food.
+The Scotch Highlanders depended on a diet of oats and dairy, so they are proven survival food.

 #6 Canned Meat

-When I was writing this article, there was a meat shortage, and prices were way up.
+When I wrote this article, there was a meat shortage, and prices were way up.
 I store spam and canned hams in my emergency pantry.

 #7 Canned Fruit